robitalec/2023-CSEE-reproducible-workflows-workshop/README.md

 - sex
 - year

-1. Download and load the `palmerpenguins` package
-1. Load the `penguins` and `penguins_raw`datasets
-1. Compare and contrast the two datasets
-    - variables
-    - variable names
-    - dimensions (number of rows and columns)
-    - factor levels

 ### Weather timeseries

 The following datasets are available directly from the [Palmer LTER Data Catalog](https://pallter.marine.rutgers.edu/catalog/edi/).
 To download the data to the `raw-data/` directory, run the function `download_example_data()` (`R/download_example_data.R`).